trappiz/trappiz.github.com/content/blog/how-i-became-a-google-cloud-certified-professional-cloud-architect.md

 ---
 # How I Became a Google Cloud Certified Professional Cloud Architect

-Becoming a **Google Cloud iCertified Professional Cloud Architect** was a journey filled with learning, hands-on practice, and a structured study plan.
+Becoming a **Google Cloud Certified Professional Cloud Architect** was a journey filled with learning, hands-on practice, and a structured study plan.
 I wanted to share my experience in hopes it helps others pursuing the same goal as me.

 ## Why I Chose This Certification